loneconservative/guidelines/Article Guidelines.md

 ## Feeling Stuck?

 Ask for help.
-Our article topics channel in Slack is there both so that we can know who’s working on what, and also discuss ideas for articles as they come to you.
+Our #article-topics channel in Slack is there both so that we can know who’s working on what, and also discuss ideas for articles as they come to you.
 Don’t be afraid to pitch an idea, even if you think it’s dumb.
 Maybe no one else will think it’s dumb, or perhaps someone will be able to quickly find a way to make it work after all.
 There’s no competition to see who can write the best article or the most articles.
 Sometimes we collaborate on articles behind the scenes.

 We understand that writing can be the best way to think through what’s in your head, and sometimes you get stuck halfway through.
 Don’t give up.
 Even if you can’t come back to the topic, perhaps someone else can pick up where you left off.

 We’re in this together, and want to see each other do their best work.

 ## Publishing Requirements

+Please ensure your articles are pitched in the #article-topics channel and approved by at least one editor/manager beforehand.
+If you submit a piece without approval, it may be rejected.

 All submitted pieces should be sent as a Google Doc, shared with contactus@loneconservative.com.